 Step 6.
 Now choose “Startup Settings”

 Step 7.
 Windows 10 notifies you that you are about to restart your device in order to change advanced boot options.
 Press “Restart”.

-If you wish, you may get into Safe Mode Networking from the Windows Sign-in Screen.
+Similarly, if you wish to know even more, that how to get into Safe Mode & Networking from the Windows Sign-in Screen.
 Click here!!